The Cruel Cashmere Industry

 Suffering in Extreme Temperatures

 Workers typically comb or shear goats for cashmere once a year in the spring moulting season of April and May.
-According to one farmer, shearing is “very stressful” to the animals and robs them of natural insulation, leaving them vulnerable to cold temperatures and illness.
+According to one farmer, shearing is “very stressful” for the animals, and it robs them of their natural insulation, leaving them vulnerable to cold temperatures and illness.

 Goats Are Violently Killed When No Longer Profitable

-Cashmere goats no longer deemed profitable endure slow, agonising deaths.
-At an abattoir in China, eyewitnesses saw workers hit animals in the head with a hammer in an attempt to stun them.
-In Mongolia, workers were seen dragging goats by one leg onto the abattoir floor before slitting their throats in full view of others.
-They were left to bleed out on the filthy kill floor, and some were seen still moving a full two minutes later.
-Their flesh is then sold as cheap meat.
+Cashmere goats no longer deemed profitable are subjected to a slow, agonising death.
+At an abattoir in China, eyewitnesses saw workers hit animals over the head with a hammer in an attempt to stun them.
+At an abattoir in Mongolia, workers were seen dragging goats by the leg onto the filthy kill floor before slitting the animals’ throats in full view of others.
+They were left to bleed out, and some were seen still moving a full two minutes later.
+Their flesh was then sold as cheap meat.

 Environmental Devastation

 Cashmere also has the most destructive environmental impact of any animal-derived fibre.
-Because cashmere goats must consume 10% of their body weight in food each day and they eat the roots of grasses, which prevents regrowth, the industry is a significant contributor to soil degradation followed by desertification.
+Because cashmere goats must consume 10% of their bodyweight in food each day and they eat grass down to the root, preventing regrowth, the industry is a significant contributor to soil degradation – which results in desertification.

-Already, 65% of Mongolia’s grasslands are degraded and 90% of the country is in danger of desertification, which has resulted in some of the world’s worst dust storms on record and air pollution dense enough to reach North America.
+Already, 70% of Mongolia’s grasslands are degraded and 90% of the country is in danger of desertification, which has resulted in some of the world’s worst dust storms on record and air pollution that can reach North America.

 Vegan Cashmere

-Luckily, a growing number of designers and retailers – from Crop, which makes luxurious bamboo knits, to Marks & Spencer, producer of the popular cashmilon™ range – are offering super-soft, warm vegan knitwear, which is kinder to animals and the environment.
+Thankfully, a growing number of designers and retailers are offering super-soft, warm vegan knitwear, which is kind to animals and the environment.
+Check out our recommendations for cosy vegan knits.

 What You Can Do

 • The best thing that you can do for goats is to refuse to buy cashmere.
 It’s easy to check the label when you’re shopping.
-If it includes the word “cashmere”, leave the item on the shelf.
-Instead, opt for animal-free alternatives, like the ones on this list.
+If it includes the word “cashmere”, leave the item on the shelf and instead opt for animal-free alternatives like the ones on the “PETA-Approved Vegan” list.

-• Sheep, angora goats, rabbits, antelopes, alpacas, and other animals are victims of the fashion and soft-furnishings industries, too, so please also steer clear of wool, mohair, angora (from angora rabbits), and all other fibres that are stolen off animals’ backs.
+• Sheep, goats used for mohair or cashmere, rabbits used for angora, antelopes, alpacas, and other animals are also exploited for the fashion and soft-furnishings industries, so please steer clear of any fibre stolen off an animal’s back.

-• Share this page with your friends.
-Let everyone know about the cruelty behind cashmere jumpers.
+• Share this page with your friends – help make sure as many people as possible know about the cruelty behind cashmere jumpers.

-• Please urge Madewell to drop cashmere immediately in favour of animal-friendly materials.
+Please urge brands like Burberry, Louis Vuitton, and Dior to drop cashmere immediately in favour of animal-friendly materials.